 Ilia Limitless Lash Mascara

-Now, being that I have bangs that cover my eyebrows, this isn’t a huge issue for me, but I do like the Ilia Brow Gel for creating natural-looking, full brows.
+I adore the Kjaer Weis FeatherTouch Brow Gel for creating natural-looking, full brows.
 It thickens, fills, and sculpts brows into place.
+My brow tutorial is here!
+(I wear medium brown.)

 An Angled Liner Brush